a1exevs/prettier-config/README.md

 ## ⚙️ Usage

-Create a `prettier.config.cjs` in the root of your project and re-export this configuration:
+Create a `prettier.config.cjs` in the root of your project and re-export this configuration.
+If your project relies on CommonJS, you can also name the file `prettier.config.js`:

 ```javascript
 // prettier.config.cjs